HenrikBengtsson/progressr/OVERVIEW.md

 Unfortunately, when using `.parallel = TRUE`, the **plyr** package resets `.progress` to the default `"none"` internally regardless how we set `.progress`.
 This prevents **progressr** progression updates from being used with _parallel_ **plyr**.
 If it was not for this forced reset, using `doFuture::registerDoFuture()` with `.parallel = TRUE` and `.progress = "progressr"` would indeed have reported on progress updates also when **plyr** runs in parallel.
 See <https://github.com/HenrikBengtsson/progressr/issues/70> for a hack that works around this limitation.

+### Near-live versus buffered progress updates with futures

+As of May 2020, there are three types of **future** backends that are known(*) to provide near-live progress updates:

+ 1. `sequential`,
+ 2. `multisession`, and
+ 3. `cluster` (local and remote)

+Here "near-live" means that the progress handlers will report on progress almost immediately when the progress is signaled on the worker.
+For all other future backends, the progress updates are only relayed back to the main machine and reported together with the results of the futures.
+For instance, if `future_lapply(X, FUN)` chunks up the processing of, say, 100 elements in `X` into eight futures, we will see progress from each of the 100 elements as they are done when using a future backend supporting "near-live" updates, whereas we will only see those updated to be flushed eight times when using any other types of future backends.

+(*) Other future backends may gain support for "near-live" progress updating.
+Adding support for those is independent of the **progressr** package.
+Feature requests for adding that support should go to those those future-backend packages.

 ## Roadmap

 Because this project is under active development, the progressr API is currently kept at a very minimum.
 This will allow for the framework and the API to evolve while minimizing the risk for breaking code that depends on it.
 The roadmap for developing the API is roughly: